sqorn/sqorn/docs/docs/select_queries.md

   args: [] }
 ```

-Tables can be arrays of values.
+Tables can be *Arrays of Values*.
 Column names are inferred from all keys.

-Sqorn [converts input object keys](#map-input-keys) to *snake_case* by default.
+Sqorn [converts input object keys](configuration#map-input-keys) to *snake_case* by default.

 ```js
 sq.from({